 ASIAN AM 214-0 Introduction to Asian American History Introduction to the history of Asians in the United States, with a focus on their impact on American society as well as their experiences within the United States.
 Taught with HISTORY 214; may not receive credit for both courses.
 ASIAN AM 216-0 Global Asians Survey of Asian diasporas in the United States and elsewhere in the 19th, 20th, and 21st centuries, emphasizing causes of migration, process of settlement, relations with other ethnic groups, and construction of diasporic identities.
 Taught with HISTORY 216; may not receive credit for both courses.

-ASIAN AM 218-0 Asian-Black Historical Relations in the United States Comparative historical analysis of relations of these groups in the United States, including racialized and sexualized discourses structuring interracial rela-
+ASIAN AM 218-0 Asian-Black Historical Relations in the United States Comparative historical analysis of relations of these groups in the United States, including racialized and sexualized discourses structuring interracial relations and social, political, and economic location.

-United States Comparative historical analysis of relations of these groups in the United States, including racialized and sexualized discourses structuring interracial relations and social, political, and economic location.
 Slavery, immigration, model minority myth, cross-racial politics.
 Taught with AF AM ST 218; may not receive credit for both courses.